SIGANN/LAW-XI-2017/README.md

-# LAW-XI-2017
+# LAW-XIII-2019
-The 11th Linguistic Annotation Workshop @ EACL 2017 - Valencia, Spain (April)
+The 13th Linguistic Annotation Workshop

 This is the `master` branch; it contains sources for building the website.
 The [website](https://sigann.github.io/LAW-XI-2017) itself lives on the `gh-pages` branch.